 Leadership Overview

-West Allis has 5 executives leading key functions including information technology and governance.
+West Allis, WI has 5 executives leading key functions including information technology and governance.

-Dedicated to enhancing resident quality of life, [[West Allis]] provides efficient services and fosters a welcoming environment, supporting businesses and community events.
+Dedicated to enhancing resident quality of life, West Allis, WI provides efficient services, supports local businesses, and fosters a welcoming environment for all.

-Dedicated to enhancing resident quality of life, [[West Allis]] provides efficient services and fosters a welcoming environment, supporting businesses and community events.
+Dedicated to enhancing resident quality of life, West Allis, WI provides efficient services, supports local businesses, and fosters a welcoming environment for all.

 Leadership Roles at West Allis, WI